-Police searching for Etters man wanted for pulling gun on bar patrons in Dauphin County
+Wanted Etters man taken into custody after Illinois traffic stop

-DAUPHIN COUNTY, Pa.– Police are searching for an Etters man who allegedly pulled a gun on several bar patrons during an altercation.
+PREVIOUSLY: Police are searching for an Etters man who allegedly pulled a gun on several bar patrons during an altercation.

 Collin Miller, 24, is facing aggravated assault charges for the incident.